Want to know what life's like working in Lifestyle PR?

 Be proactive and set monthly or 90 day goals.
 What do you want to have achieved in three months time?
 Your manager will love the fact you're setting goals and striving to improve

-Listen to the full episode for more information on working in lifestyle PR
+Listen to the full episode on The PR Pod podcast for more information on working in lifestyle PR.
+You'll also find this episode on your fave podcast players, just search "The PR Pod".

 WHAT DO EMPLOYERS LOOK FOR WHEN HIRING A GRADUATE?